aws/aws-iot-device-sdk-java-v2/documents/FAQ.md

 ### I keep getting AWS_ERROR_MQTT_UNEXPECTED_HANGUP

-This could be many different things but it most likely is a policy issue.
-Start with using a super permissive IAM policy called AWSIOTFullAccess which looks like this:
+This could be many different things, but it is most likely a policy issue.
+Start by using a super permissive IAM policy called AWSIOTFullAccess which looks like this:

 ``` json
 {